RobbingDaHood/tintinplusplus-scripts/procedural_realms/assasin_build_notes.md

+# Class

+Best assasin is a Swashbuckler because you quickly build up more critical hit with combo points

 # Skills

-celerity
+celerity (60 agillity)
-fast recovery
+envenom (Do not know the full effect, and it adds complexity, need to make poison)

-distraction
+distraction (15 15)
-garrote
+garrote (30 30)

 Maybe:
-misdirection
+misdirection (35 35)
-counter attack (too pricy)
+counter attack (85 Agil)
-shank (too pricy)
+shank (80 Agil)
-envenom (Do not know the full effect)

 # Artisan skills